 The present experiment briefly reports on cannabis nanoemulsions stabilized by Span 80 and Tween 80 at different operating conditions.
+Please do not use Tween and Span for commercial production.
 Effects of various operating parameters such as HLB value, surfactant fraction, oil fraction, sonication times and high-power amplitude were investigated and optimized on the basis of droplet size and stability of nanoemulsions.
 The ability of ultrasound to produce unique, high-value products with improved functionality, while reducing chemical and energy consumption in cannabis nanoemulsions is revolutionary.
 It is envisioned that the continual development of this technology will lead to gradual industrial uptake of ultrasonics and eventually its mainstream adoption for the production of valuable Consumer Packaged Goods (CPG) like cannabis beverages and water soluble cannabinoids.